moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 ## Define Job Performers and Their Jobs

 The first step in the JTBD process is identifying your users and their objectives within your product space.
 This foundation ensures success in subsequent steps.

+**Benefits:** When you've completed this step, you'll gain a clear understanding of your primary, secondary, and possibly tertiary Job Performers, along with the main goals (Jobs) they're trying to accomplish within your domain area.
+This can be used to help prioritize design efforts, and create more targeted and effective solutions.

 ### Exercise 1: Define Job Performers (sync)